ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     In this example, we are defining a segment called HR.
 The segment includes people who have HR listed as their department.
 (In this case, no employees are assigned to more than one department.)

     After you run the cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

 6. Repeat the previous step for each segment.

-### View a list of existing segments
+### View or edit existing segments

-1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).
+1. If you haven't already done so, as a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. Run the `Get-OrganizationSegment` cmdlet.
+2. To view a list of existing segments, run the `Get-OrganizationSegment` cmdlet.

     You will see a list of segments and details for each.
 Details include each segment's type, who created or last modified it, and so on.

+    > [!TIP]
+    > Print or save your list of segments for reference later.
+For example, if you want to edit a segment, you will need to know its Identity.

+3. To edit a segment, use the `Set-OrganizationSegment` cmdlet with the Identity parameter and relevant details.
+Here's an example:

+    `Set-OrganizationSegment -Identity "FFO.extest.microsoft.com/Microsoft Exchange Hosted Organizations/IBAPCorp04.onmicrosoft.com/Configuration/HR" -UserGroupFilter "Department -eq 'HRDept'"`

+    In this example, we are updating the department name from "HR" to "HRDept" for the segment that has the Identity value of `FFO.extest.microsoft.com/Microsoft Exchange Hosted Organizations/IBAPCorp04.onmicrosoft.com/Configuration/HR`.

+When you have finished editing your existing segments, proceed to define information barrier policies.

 ## Part 3: Define information barrier policies